 List of Montessori Sensorial Materials

-This is the Table of Contents for the order of presentation of the sensorial materials from the Primary Montessori Sensorial Teaching Manual from the Montessori Print Shop.
-(You can purchase the manual by clicking the link above.)
-The manual includes step-by-step instructions for each sensorial material listed below. (*Please note that the list below is only a guideline for possible order of introduction of materials.
-It's important to "follow the child" and what interests the child as well as moving at the pace of the child - not too fast and not too slow.
-You want the child to be engaging with the work.
-If the work is too challenging, then take a step back and re-evaluate.
-Repetition with a less challenging work is perfectly acceptable until the child is developmentally ready to move on.)
+Please note that the list below is only a guide to the possible order of introduction of the sensory materials.
+It is important to "follow the child" and what interests him and move to the child's rhythm.
+For example, you want the child to get involved with work.
+If the job is too challenging, then take a step back and reevaluate.
+Repetition with less challenging work is perfectly acceptable until the child is developmentally ready to move on.

 Discrimination of Size